check-spelling-sandbox/Codeberg-org/en/bylaws.md

 d) Further details are specified by the election regulations.

 (4) The general assembly can decide to provide further elections and requests to the members for decision via remote vote.
 In this decision the period for the remote election must be fixed.
-Further to this the regulations of paragraph 3 apply accordingly.
+Further to this, the regulations of paragraph 3 apply accordingly.

 (5) Later requests are to be dealt with if the general assembly accepts to their dealing (Requests for urgent procedure).

-(6) The presidium has to call for an extraordinary general assembly immediately and with precise statement of reasons if the interest of the association requires it or a significant portion of the members demands it from the presidium in written form, stating their purpose and reasons.
+(6) The presidium has to call for an extraordinary general assembly immediately and with a precise statement of reasons if the interest of the association requires it or a significant portion of the members demands it from the presidium in written form, stating their purpose and reasons.
 Depending on the amount of members in the association the following is considered as "significant":

 > 1 - 1000: At least 10 % of the members,